-On September 28, 2010, the National Research Council (NRC) released its ranking of PhD programs across the nation.
-The survey evaluates over 5,000 PhD programs in 62 fields and 212 universities in the United States.
+The National Research Council (NRC) released its most recent ranking of PhD programs across the nation in September 2010.
+The survey evaluated over 5,000 PhD programs in 62 fields and 212 universities in the United States, focused on quantitative measures of quality.

 These scores put the Department of Computer Science within the top 10 of the nation's PhD programs in Computer Science.